RobTillaart/float16/README.md

 In the future these libraries might merge / derive one from the other.

+### Breaking change 0.4.0

+Version 0.4.0 has fixed sign() which gave incorrect results for 0 and -0.

 ### Breaking change 0.3.0

 Version 0.3.0 has a breaking change.
 The **Printable** interface is removed as